kircherlab/BCalm/README.md

 conda activate BCalm_env
 ```

-If you just want to install `BCalm` without installing packages only necessary for the vignette skip the following two code blocks.
+If you just want to install `BCalm` without installing suggested libraries (necessary for building the vignette and plotting), skip the following two code blocks.

 In the following code snippets, we build the vignette and install all necessary packages for the vignette.